TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 related entries in the data model reference page?

-XXX runpy, pkgutil, et al in the library manual should all get "See Also" links at the top pointing to the new import system section.
+XXX runpy, pkgutil, et al in the library manual should all get "See Also" links at the top pointing to the new agiza system section.

 XXX Add more explanation regarding the different ways in which ``__main__`` is initialized?

-XXX Add more info on ``__main__`` quirks/pitfalls (i.e. copy from :pep:`395`).
+XXX Add more info on ``__main__`` quirks/pitfalls (i.e. copy kutoka :pep:`395`).

 References
 ==========

-The import machinery has evolved considerably since Python's early days.
+The agiza machinery has evolved considerably since Python's early days.
 The original `specification for packages
 <https://www.python.org/doc/essays/packages/>`_ is still available to read,
 although some details have changed since the writing of that document.